Magnetic Skyrmions in FePt Square-Based Nanoparticles Around Room-Temperature: Results

 The numerical solution of the LLG equation allows the direct representation and inspection of the micromagnetic configurations.
-These configurations are also shown in \textbf{Fig. \ref{fig:S150}} for representative values of the external field.
+These configurations are also shown in \textbf{Fig. \ref{fig:S150}a} for representative values of the external field.
 It should be noted that the pseudo color used for the micromagnetic configurations refers to $z$-component of magnetization ($m_z$).
-At the initial states of the reversal process the magnetization vectors are aligned parallel to the external field (red colored square in \textbf{Fig. \ref{fig:S150}}).
-Around the external magnetic field of 0 T magnetic structures are formed having a skyrmionium-type.
-A magnetic skyrmionium is a non-topological soliton which has a doughnut-like out of plane spin texture in magnetic nanoparticles and thin films.
-It can be viewed as a coalition of two magnetic skyrmions with opposite skyrmion numbers giving a zero total skyrmion number $S_{skyrmionium}=0$ \cite{ZhangX:2016,Donutwo:2018}.
-The skyrmionium ($S=0.1$) considered as a distinct skyrmionic state with particular characteristics \cite{ZhangX:2016} heralds the abrupt transition to a clear skyrmionic state ($S=1$).
-The formed skyrmion which has a perfect circular shape is a N\'eel-type skyrmion and as mentioned earlier remains stable for an external field range.
-In the one skyrmion plateau region as the field value decreases from $B_{ext}\mathrm{=-0.08T}$ to $B_{ext}\mathrm{=-0.65T}$ the actual diameter of the skyrmion also decreases as it can be seen from the representative micromagnetic configurations exposed in \textbf{Fig. \ref{fig:S150}}.
-The magnetization reversal process is complete when all magnetization vectors are aligned parallel to ($-z$) direction (blue colored square in \textbf{Fig. \ref{fig:S150}}).
+At the initial states of the reversal process the magnetization vectors are aligned parallel to the external field (red colored square in \textbf{Fig. \ref{fig:S150}a}).
+The micromagnetic configurations for fields $B_{ext}\in [-0.14, 0.2]$ T have a donut-like shape where the core magnetizations point upwards ($+z$) and the magnetizations on the distinct peripheral (rim) domain are tilted having $m_z=0$ (white color domains in \textbf{Figure \ref{fig:S150}a}) or reversed ($m_z<0$) (light blue color spots also in \textbf{Figure \ref{fig:S150}a}).
+The aforementioned magnetization configuration is a magnetic skyrmionium which is a non-topological soliton which has a donut-like out of plane spin texture in magnetic nanoparticles and thin films.
+It can be viewed as a coalition of two magnetic skyrmions with opposite skyrmion numbers giving a zero total ($S_{skyrmionium}=0$) \cite{ZhangX:2016,Donutwo:2018}.
+The skyrmionium is considered as a distinct skyrmionic state with particular characteristics \cite{ZhangX:2016} heralds the abrupt transition to a clear skyrmionic state ($S=1$).
+The formed skyrmion which has a perfect circular shape is a N\'eel-type skyrmion and as mentioned earlier remains stable for a significant external field range.
+In the one skyrmion plateau region as the field value decreases from $B_{ext}\mathrm{=-0.16 \; T}$ to $B_{ext}\mathrm{=-0.63 \; T}$ the actual diameter of the skyrmion also decreases as it can be seen from the representative micromagnetic configurations shown in \textbf{Fig. \ref{fig:S150}a}.
+The magnetization reversal process is complete when all magnetization vectors are aligned parallel to $z-$direction (blue colored square in \textbf{Fig. \ref{fig:S150}a}).